Cleveland Federal Estate Tax Attorney

 For estates that exceed the combined exemption amounts, we deploy advanced strategies to leverage valuation discounts and freeze asset values.
 This includes the formation of Family Limited Partnerships (FLPs) or Limited Liability Companies (LLCs), which allow for the transfer of non-controlling interests to younger generations at a discounted value for gift tax purposes.

 We also structure Charitable Remainder Trusts (CRTs) and Charitable Lead Trusts (CLTs) for clients with philanthropic intent.
 These split-interest trusts allow donors to benefit charitable organizations while receiving income tax deductions and reducing taxable estate value.
-Our role involves drafting the trust instruments, advising on trustee selection, and adhering to rigorous IRS administration rules to prevent disqualification.
+Our role involves drafting the trust instruments, advising on trustee selection, and adhering to rigorous IRS administration rules to help prevent disqualification.

 To discuss wealth preservation strategies and filing requirements, call (216) 616-7592 or contact us online to schedule a consultation with a federal estate tax lawyer.